Bratteli diagrams, translation flows and their $C^*$-algebras: Groupoids

-This raises an interesting issue.
-A one-sided Bratteli diagrams with a $\leq_{r}$-order is usually called \emph{properly} ordered if there is a unique infinite path of all maximal edges, and a unique infinite minimal path of all minimal edges.
+We will now develop a better understanding of $T^{\sharp}(Y_{\mathcal{B}})$.
+The process raises an interesting issue.
+A one-sided Bratteli diagrams with a $\leq_{r}$-order is usually called \emph{properly} ordered if there is a unique infinite path of all maximal edges, and a unique infinite path of all minimal edges.
 The first condition is equivalent to the fact that any two infinite paths which are $\leq_{r}$-maximal for all but finitely many edges, must be tail equivalent.
 It turns out the the situation is rather different for bi-infinite diagrams.

 Consider the following:

 This shows only the $s$-maximal edges in some bi-infinite ordered Bratteli diagram.
 Note that there is a unique infinite path of $s$-maximal edges, while there are two infinite paths whose edges are all $s$-maximal, for sufficiently large indices, but are not tail-equivalent.